bufbuild-ru/docs/docs/curl/usage/index.md

 ## Request Data

 The input request is specified via the `-d` or `--data` flag.
-If absent, an empty request is sent unless the method uses a request stream, in which case an empty stream is sent.There are two ways to provide the request body:
+If absent, an empty request is sent unless the method uses a request stream, in which case an empty stream is sent.

+There are two ways to provide the request body:

 1.  _Immediate_: The value of the `--data` flag is the request body.
 2.  _File_: The value of the `--data` flag starts with an at-sign (`@`).
 The rest of the flag value is interpreted as a filename from which to read the request body.
 If that filename is just a dash (`-`) then the request body is read from _stdin_.

 The request body is a JSON document that contains the JSON formatted request message.
 If the RPC method being invoked is a client-streaming method, the request body may consist of multiple JSON values, appended to one another.
-Multiple JSON documents should usually be separated by whitespace, though this isn't strictly required unless the request message type has a custom JSON representation that isn't a JSON object.If the `--data` flag is specified multiple times, only the value of the last occurrence is used.
+Multiple JSON documents should usually be separated by whitespace, though this isn't strictly required unless the request message type has a custom JSON representation that isn't a JSON object.

+If the `--data` flag is specified multiple times, only the value of the last occurrence is used.

 ## Request Metadata

 Request metadata (such as headers) are defined using `-H` or `--header` flags.
-The flag value is in `name: value` format.There are two ways to provide the request metadata:
+The flag value is in `name: value` format.

+There are two ways to provide the request metadata:

 1.  _Immediate_: The flag value is in `name: value` format and defines a single header to add to the request.
 2.  _File_: The value of the `--header` flag starts with an at-sign (`@`).
 The rest of the flag value is interpreted as a filename from which to read request headers, each header on a separate line.
 If that filename is just a dash (`-`) then the request headers are read from _stdin_.